bexchauveto/energie-vin/README.md

 ./gradlew bootRun
 ```

-This command will create the local /data directory and start the application and 2 containers, one for Postgres and the
+This command will create the local /data directory and start the application and 2 containers, one for Postgres
-other one for Minio

 ### Deploy in production